aritchie/biometrics/README.md

 ACR Biometrics (Fingerprint Sensor) For Xamarin (iOS & Android)
 ===

-Make sure to initialize in your platform (Main activity or AppDelegate):
+Make sure to include the nuget package in your app projects as well as your shared/PCL library

-    Biometrics.Init();

 For Android only, please add the following to your AndroidManifest.xml